 Below is a straightforward guide on what needs to be sorted in order for your dog to get an import permit and travel to the UAE.

 When your dog lands in either Dubai or Abu Dhabi, they will need to be checked by a vet and the paperwork will be inspected.
 While this is happening, your dog will be put into an animal handling facility – it shouldn’t take too long, a couple of hours at the most.
 You’ll need to pay for the local handling, veterinary checks and customs when collecting your companion.
 Owners often use agents to go through the clearing process instead of themselves as it can be quite frustrating; they will then bring your dog to their new home once it is over.
 This can easily be arranged.

-For a lot of people, taking all this information in is understandably difficult.
+There’s lots to take in when it comes to UAE dog travel.
 That’s where PetAir UK come in; with us, the whole process is so much easier, as the load is taken off your shoulders.

 Please note that the following dog breeds have been banned from entering the UAE now:

 For the UK, this mainly concerns Staffordshire Bull Terriers, Boxers, Dobermans, Rottweilers and any cross of these.
 So, for example, if you declare that you have a Labrador cross; we need to know what it is crossed with.